-POLICY ON THE NON-REHIRING OF DISMISSED, RESIGNED, RETRENCHED OR RETIRED EMPLOYEES Policy Number - 008 rev. 1 Policy Dated 11/03/2003 Policy Group - HR
+POLICY ON THE NON-REHIRING OF DISMISSED, RESIGNED, RETRENCHED OR RETIRED EMPLOYEES

 RATIONALE

 The Company shall only employ people who are equipped with the necessary knowledge, skills, values, and attitudes and on the overall, those that will surely contribute to the profitability and growth of VC.
 For this reason, it shall deviate from re-hiring dismissed/resigned/retrenched or retired personnel unless otherwise dictated by business conditions or there are no other successor to the resigned individuals.